min2ha/ukwa-site/content/target/59667/index.en.md

   "subject": null
 }

-# Sun, The: Teenagers addicted to their smartphones suffer from high levels of anxiety, depression, insomnia and impulsiveness

 News article about a recent study that concluded teenage smartphone addicts suffer from imbalances in brain chemistry that can cause anxiety according to researchers.